 Helping the private sector create and maintain jobs in our area will always be a high priority for me.
 Our businesses must view government as an ally in helping them overcome their challenges, not as a roadblock to their growth.
 I have worked extensively with our local governments and economic development agencies to achieve this goal.

 The economy in Wisconsin is doing extremely well.
 Our unemployment rate is the lowest in our state’s history and we have turned a budget deficit into a surplus.
-Our local manufacturers are generally coming out of the recession very well, but they are held back by a lack of skilled workers in preparation for our recovery.
-This skills gap is not unique to our area and it is one of our most urgent challenges.
+Our local manufacturers are generally doing very well, but they are held back by a lack of skilled workers in preparation for our recovery.
+This skills gap is not unique to our area but it is one of our most urgent challenges.
 I have supported the Fast Track program to provide grants for training workers and I authored legislation to provide better career counseling to our students.

 Protecting our Natural Resources

 In perhaps no other area of Wisconsin are environmental issues more important than in the 1st Assembly District.
 Our economy, our health and our way of life are dependent on clean water.
 I serve as chairman of the Environment Committee, as well as chairman of the Nitrate Work Group.
 This session, I also served on the Speaker’s Task Force on Water Quality.

 My approach has always been to bring all sides together to work collaboratively toward addressing our groundwater issues.
 I led the effort to finally implement new rules for manure management that are specific to the karst region, where our shallow soils and cracked bedrock make us particularly susceptible to contamination.